gmeneguz/vscode-styled-components-generator/README.md

 Automate the creation of Components folder in React.

+The files generated are very opinionated, not much customizable yet.

 ## Features

 This extension adds a menu option for **folders**.
 (Create Styled Component)